 If You Play More Than One Style Of Music, Look For Versatility

 One of the best things a cheap guitar can do for you is provide versatility.
 Whether it is through various pickup options, a coil split feature, or just incredible comfort up and down the fretboard, look for versatility if you play more than one style of music.
+Also consider adjusting pickup height to get more response from the pickups.
 I liked being able to go from gutteral punk riffs in the vein of The Clash and Sex Pistols while also switching on a delay pedal and doing my best U2 impersonation.
 For me, an HSS configuration was just a must have no matter the budget.
 Take advantage of the growing trend of guitars making coil splits or in/out of phase options standard on cheap guitars.
 While a single P90 guitar can be real fun for punk music, make sure your affordable guitar purchase doesn’t leave you locked into only a handful of sounds.
 Especially because if you’re looking for a cheap guitar, odds are you won’t have a ton of budget room left to expand your rig with pedals, amps, or additional guitars.

 Why Not Shop Used Gear?